Canop/codesort/README.md

 * Java
 * JavaScript

-If you want to use codesort in another language, ask or contribute.
+## Contribute

-Note: while codesort is much tested on Rust, I'd welcome feedback regarding other languages.
+Codesort is much tested on Rust, but would need tests and probably improvements for other languages.

+Whatever the language and use case, please come discuss on [Miaou](https://miaou.dystroy.org/3768).

 ## Licence